NicknEma/NicknEma.github.io/content/posts/windows-programming-part-1--displaying-a-message-box/index.md

 I won't talk about what all those parameters are, at least not for now.
 We don't need them.
 But notice that they follow the exact same conventions as the ones in `MessageBox`: hungarian notation, handles, long pointers.

 So one thing we could do is actually use this as the entry point, in place of `main`.
-But suppose we wanted to keep using `main`, how can we do it?
+But suppose we wanted to keep using `main`; how can we do it?

-There's another linker flag that can help us, "entry".
+There's another linker flag that can help us: "entry".
 As the name suggests, it lets you specify the entry point for a program.
-But be careful: it expects the _real_ entry point, the one than initializes the global variables and gets the command line arguments, not the one that the user is expected to use.
+But be careful: it expects the _real_ entry point, the one than initializes the global variables and gets the command line arguments, not the one that the programmer is expected to use.

 By default, for windows-subsystem programs, this is set to `WinMainCRTStarup`.
 What we're looking for is `mainCRTStartup`, so let's specify that: